 Practice note: Community work orders and the Health and Safety at Work Act 2015

-This practice note deals with community work orders made by the Youth Court under s298 of the Oranga Tamariki Act 1989 in light of the requirements of the Health and Safety at Work Act 2015.
+This practice note deals with community work orders made by the Youth Court under section 298 of the Oranga Tamariki Act 1989 in light of the requirements of the Health and Safety at Work Act 2015.

 Where a charge against te tamaiti is proved, the Youth Court may order that te tamaiti undertakes community work for a specified number of hours and within a specified period.
 The work undertaken must be performed under the supervision of the chief executive or an organisation approved by the chief executive to supervise the order.

 s298 Community work order

 (1) Subject to this section, where a charge against a young person is proved before the Youth Court, the court may order that the young person undertake work in the interests of the community for such number of hours, being not less than 20 or more than 200, as the court may specify.

 (2) The work required to be undertaken for the purposes of a community work order shall—